datagrok-ai/public/help/develop/domains/chem/cheminformatics.md

 ## Datagrok JS API

-For convenience, some of the commonly used functions are exposed via the [JS API](../packages/js-api.md).
-Use `grok.chem` instance to invoke the methods below.
-Note that most of them are asynchronous, since behind the scenes they either use a server-side assist, or a browser's separate Web Worker to call [RDKit JS](https://github.com/rdkit/rdkit/blob/master/Code/MinimalLib/minilib.h) functions.
+We expose some commonly used functions via [JS API](../packages/js-api.md).
+To invoke the methods, use `grok.chem`.
+Most of the methods are asynchronous.
+Behind the scenes they either use a server-side assist, or a browser's separate Web Worker to call [RDKit JS](https://github.com/rdkit/rdkit/blob/master/Code/MinimalLib/minilib.h) functions.

 ```